BushraaShaikh/Stenography/README.md

 # Stenography

-Secure Data Hiding in Images Using Steganography Project Overview:
+Title:Secure Data Hiding in Images Using Steganography

+Project Overview:
 This project demonstrates the use of steganography to securely hide a secret message within an image.
 It allows users to encode and decode messages using image pixels.
 The project also incorporates a password protection feature for added security.